-The Chemistry Department is in the midst of implementing a redesigned and reinvigorated curriculum to accurately reflect the interdisciplinary nature of the subject.
+The Chemistry Department is in the third year of implementing a redesigned and reinvigorated curriculum to accurately reflect the interdisciplinary nature of the subject.
 Overall content will remain largely the same, but reorganized.
 This will allow for modern topics such as polymers, chemical biology, chemometrics, computational chemistry to be covered more fully and allow students more choice in upper level electives.
 Completion of this curriculum will earn a Bachelor of Science (B.S.) degree in Chemistry.

 The process of updating the curriculum centered around the learning outcomes the Department developed for the major, as seen here.
 A student who has completed a degree in Chemistry from Saint Anselm College: